jspm/jspm.org/docs/cdn.md

 Other conditions that can be used include `"browser"`, `"react-native"`, `"development"`, `"production"`, `"require"` and `"import"`.

 Some build tools like Webpack and RollupJS support the custom `"module"` condition in exports.
 This condition is not supported by JSPM because JSPM aims to replicate _runtime semantics_, while the `"module"` condition is considered a build-tool-only condition that would never be supported in Node.js itself.
 The idea of such a condition thus does not make sense in the context of JSPM.
 Typically these tools use this condition in order to replace a CommonJS `require('mod')` with an ES module if there is a `"module"` condition entry for `"mod"` during the build, since they want to avoid having a separate ESM and CJS build.
-This is considered by JSPM to be breaking against the Node.js semantics though since JSPM always seeks to replicate Node.js runtime semantics.
+This is considered by JSPM to be breaking against the Node.js semantics though, since JSPM always seeks to replicate Node.js runtime semantics.

 ### Universal Module Semantics

-When publishing packages to npm for support on JSPM, the basic rule for module semantics is that if it works in Node.js or in a browser then it should work on JSPM when published to npm.
+When publishing packages to npm for support on JSPM, the basic rule for the module semantics is that if it works in Node.js or in a browser then it should work in JSPM when published to npm.

 Some guidelines for writing universal native ES modules: